Holidays in Cusco

-Once in Cusco the best way to get around to most places is on foot – it’s quite a safe city and there’s plenty to see as you wander around, although if you’re not up to walking your hotel will always be happy to call a taxi for you, and of course we can arrange private drivers and guides ahead of time if you wish.
+Once in Cusco the best way to get around to most places is on foot – it’s a compact and safe city and there’s plenty to see as you wander around, although if you’re not up to walking your hotel will always be happy to call a taxi for you, and of course we can arrange private drivers and guides ahead of time if you wish.

 Weather & Climate in Cusco

 Cusco’s climate is divided into dry (April to October) and rainy (November to March) seasons, and there is a pronounced difference between the two.
 In the dry season, you will have fine, clear days with strong sunshine but once the sun goes down temperatures really drop – so you can go from shorts and t-shirts on a day tour to needing a warm jacket very quickly.
 At night in July and August it will frequently get down to freezing.
 In the rainy season, things are more temperate, so it’s not as hot during the day but also not as cold at night.

 Everything else being equal, we'd say that April or May are our favourite months for holidays in Cusco, but really anytime from March through November is fine.